 Virtual edition - April 2021

-The next edition of the Paediatric Days will take place on April 15 & 16, 2021 and in an online format.
+The last edition of the MSF Paediatric Days took place online on April 15 & 16, 2021

 - Neonates – back to basics

 - Community-based model of care for neonatal and child health